This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this small batch broccoli casserole recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small Broccoli Casserole recipe, check out our Leftover Ingredients Recipe Finder.

-- Broccoli: Fresh or frozen broccoli can be used in this recipe.
-If using frozen, be sure to thaw and drain well before using.
-If you’ve got extra broccoli leftover from this recipe, consider using it to make a Broccoli Salad, Beef and Broccoli, or Chicken Divan.
+- Broccoli: Use fresh or frozen broccoli.
+If using frozen, thaw and drain well.
+Leftover broccoli?
+Try it in Broccoli Salad, Beef and Broccoli, or Chicken Divan.

-- Butter: A small amount of salted butter is used to cook the onions and garlic.
+- Butter: Salted butter is used to sauté the onions and garlic.

-- Chicken broth: I prefer using low-sodium chicken broth to control the salt content of the dish.
-If you use regular chicken broth, you might want to reduce the amount of salt you add.
-I recommend tasting the finished sauce and adding extra salt if needed.
-Use leftover chicken broth in a Hashbrown Casserole, Smothered Pork Chops, or Chicken Marsala.
+- Chicken Broth: I use low-sodium broth to better control the salt.
+If using regular broth, taste before adding more salt.
+Use leftover broth in Hashbrown Casserole, Smothered Pork Chops, or Chicken Marsala.

-- Sour cream: You can use Greek yogurt instead of sour cream for a healthier option.
-If you’ve got extra sour cream, consider using it in Mexican Street Corn Salad, Loaded Deviled Eggs, or a Mini Devil’s Food Cake.
+- Sour Cream: Adds tang and creaminess.
+Greek yogurt can be used as a substitute.
+Extra sour cream?
+Use it in Mexican Street Corn Salad, Loaded Deviled Eggs, or Mini Devil’s Food Cake.

-- Breadcrumbs: Melted butter mixed with Panko breadcrumbs and shredded cheddar cheese are used for the cheesy broccoli casserole topping.
-It gives it the perfect crunch!
+- Breadcrumb Topping: A mix of melted butter, Panko breadcrumbs, and shredded cheddar adds a crispy, cheesy finish.
 Use extra breadcrumbs in Chicken Nuggets, Squash Casserole, or Crab Cakes.

 Recipe Variations

-- Change the Cheese: Try different types of cheese for a new flavor profile.
-You could use Gruyere, mozzarella, or even a bit of blue cheese for a bolder flavor.
+- Switch the Cheese: Try Gruyere, mozzarella, or blue cheese for a different flavor.

-- Spice It Up: If you like a little heat, add a pinch of red pepper flakes to the cheese sauce or sprinkle them on top before baking.
+- Spice It Up: Add red pepper flakes to the sauce or sprinkle on top before baking.

-- Change the Crunch: Swap out breadcrumbs for crushed crackers, French fried onions, or even sliced almonds for a different kind of crunch on top.
+- Change the Topping: Use crushed crackers, French fried onions, or sliced almonds instead of breadcrumbs.

 How To Make A Broccoli Casserole

-These step-by-step photos and instructions are here to help you visualize how to make a single serving broccoli cheese casserole.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step instructions show how to make a single serving broccoli cheese casserole.
+See the recipe card below for ingredient amounts.

-- Blanch the broccoli: Place the broccoli florets in a medium-sized pot of boiling water and cook for 2 minutes or just until tender-crisp.
+- Blanch the Broccoli: Boil broccoli florets for 2 minutes until tender-crisp.
 Drain well and set aside.

-- Make the broccoli casserole sauce: Melt butter in a 10-inch skillet over medium heat.
-Add the onions and cook until translucent, about 2 minutes.
+- Sauté Aromatics: In a 10-inch skillet, melt butter over medium heat.
+Add chopped onions and cook until translucent, about 2 minutes.
+Stir in garlic and cook for 30 seconds.

-- Transfer the broccoli and sauce to a lightly buttered 5×5 inch baking dish and place the dish on a rimmed baking sheet to catch any possible spills.
+- Assemble Casserole: Transfer mixture to a lightly buttered 5×5-inch baking dish.
+Place the dish on a rimmed baking sheet.

-- Make the topping: In a medium-sized bowl, stir together the melted butter, breadcrumbs, and shredded Cheddar cheese.
+- Make Topping: In a bowl, mix melted butter, breadcrumbs, and shredded Cheddar.

-- Bake: Sprinkle the topping evenly over the casserole and bake uncovered for 20 to 25 minutes or until the casserole is bubbly and the topping is golden.
+- Bake: Sprinkle topping over casserole.
+Bake uncovered for 20–25 minutes, until bubbly and golden.

 Expert Tips